awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-classifier.md

 #### categories<a name="crowd-classifier-attributes-categories"></a>

-A JSON formatted array of strings, each of which is a category that a worker can assign to the to the text\.
+A JSON formatted array of strings, each of which is a category that a worker can assign to the text\.
 You should include "other" as a category, otherwise the worker my not be able to provide an answer\.

 #### header<a name="crowd-classifier-attributes-header"></a>